CelestialAmber/GC-Wii-Decomp-Splitting-Guide/README.md

 # GC/Wii Splitting and You: A Primer

+##Preface

+If the game you are decompiling has a symbol map or an .elf file, or if a very similar game code wise has one of the two, you probably don't need to use this guide.
+In that case, I would recommend using mapdas to make use of the symbol map if it has one, and any elf disassembling tool if the game has an .elf file.

+##Introduction

-When beginning a decompilation of any kind, the thing that people bemoan working on but nonetheless the most important thing to do before anything is splitting.
+When beginning a decompilation of any kind, one of the things that people bemoan working on the most but nonetheless is the most important thing to do before anything is splitting.
 Without splitting the massive code file that you start out with, labeling functions, decompiling files, and reverse engineering all become much harder.
 On top of the file being hard to edit and navigate through, not having established file boundaries makes it way hard to not only label and split data sections correctly, but also to actually decompile files, which depend on all of the other things being done properly.

 For GC/Wii specifically, this entails splitting up the init and text sections (which contain the game's code) into separate files, and splitting up the different data sections (rodata, data, bss, etc...) into each of those files based on where they get used (there are some exceptions to this which I will address later)